top of page

 HOW LONG DOES THERAPY TAKE?

 Therapy can take various amounts of time depending on the severity and complexity of the issues, as well as how long standing or deep-seated they are.
-While I can try to provide an estimate of how long therapy may take, this is often difficult to determine from the outset of treatment.
+While we can try to provide an estimate of how long therapy may take, this is often difficult to determine from the outset of treatment.

-That being said, I do not believe that therapy should last forever!
+That being said, we do not believe that therapy should last forever!
 It is common to do therapy for awhile, resolve the issues that initially brought you to therapy, and then, perhaps years later, begin a new chapter of therapy when new concerns arise.

 In-Person vs. Telehealth